-For estates up to and including £1,000,000 the costs will be fixed at 1.5% of the gross estate plus VAT and disbursements.
+For estates up to and including £1,000,000 the costs will be from 1.5% of the gross estate plus VAT and disbursements.

-For estates in excess of £1,000,001 the costs will be fixed at 1% of the gross estate plus VAT and disbursements.
+For estates in excess of £1,000,001 the costs will be from 1% of the gross estate plus VAT and disbursements.

 The exact cost will depend on the individual circumstances of the matter.